 In Equation (4a), the indicator variable for firm i exiting a Connect program (\mathbf{E}{itq}) is included to control for the fact that foreign investors can only sell (not buy) the firm's stock once it exits.
-It is set equal to one beginning in the quarter the firm exits, if it does so, and zero otherwise. \mathcal{T}{itq}^{E} is equal to the number of quarters since a Connect firm exited a program, if it does so, and zero otherwise.
+It equals one beginning in the quarter the firm exits, if it does so, and zero otherwise.
+T{itq}^E equals the number of quarters since a Connect firm exited a program, if it does so, and zero otherwise.
 In Equation (4b), \mathbf{E}{it} is included to control for changes in the ES rating due to a firm exiting a Connect program.
-It is set equal to one beginning in the year the firm exits a program, if it does so, and zero otherwise. \mathcal{T}{it}^{E} is equal to the number of years since a Connect firm exited a program, if it does so, and zero otherwise.
+It equals one beginning in the year the firm exits a program, if it does so, and zero otherwise.
+T{it}^E equals the number of years since a Connect firm exited a program, if it does so, and zero otherwise.

-The key coefficients of interest are β_1 , which captures the effect of ES ratings on northbound shares (the signaling effect), and β_5 , which captures the effect of northbound shares on ES ratings (the influence effect).
-Unless one or both of these is zero, an exogenous increase in either northbound share or ES ratings will create feedback between the two and amplify the effects.
-This simultaneity bias is the key challenge in estimation, which we address by using the excluded variable in each equation as an instrument.
-To examine the causal effect of ES ratings on northbound shares, we use a change in environmental regulation ($C_i \times \mathbf{P}{it}$) as an instrument for ES ratings and test how foreign ownership responds to ES ratings.
-To examine the causal effect of northbound shares on ES ratings, we use squared duration in the Connect program (\mathbf{N}{itq}^2) as an instrument for northbound shares and test how the ES ratings respond to a change in northbound shareholding.
+The key coefficients of interest are β_1 , which captures the effect of ES ratings on north-bound shareholdings (the signaling effect), and β_5 , which captures the effect of north-bound shareholdings on ES ratings (the influence effect).
+Unless one or both of these is zero, an exogenous increase in either northbound shareholdings or ES ratings will create feedback between the two and amplify the effects.
+This simultaneity bias is the key challenge in estimation, which we address by using the excluded variable in each equation as an instrument.32 To examine the causal effect of ES ratings on northbound shareholdings, we use a change in environmental regulation ($C_i \times P{it}$) as an instrument for ES ratings.
+To examine the causal effect of northbound shareholdings on ES ratings, we use squared duration in the Connect program (N{itq}^2) as an instrument for northbound shareholdings.
 We use a single-equation method to address the simultaneity bias in estimating the system of equations.
 Therefore, we discuss these variables and identification in more detail when we discuss estimating each equation.